Every day millions of words are being put down on websites in the hopes of attracting more readers and hopefully more customers.

 Your old content is key to growing your blog and taking your company to the next level, and in this post, we will teach you how.

 One of the biggest advantages of content marketing is that it continues to drive results in terms of traffic and leads over time.

-People arriving at your site are probably arriving there in search of a solution to their problem.
+People arriving at your site are probably searching for a solution to their problem.

 But what if that information is outdated?
 What if you’re presenting them with the wrong information?
-You don’t want to be sending them in the wrong direction do you?
+You don’t want to send them in the wrong direction, do you?

-Next, to that, people who are reading and following your content right now we’re probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.
+Next, people who are reading and following your content right now are probably not there a year ago when you published that impressive piece, and even if they were, it doesn’t mean they read all of your fantastic content.

-You already know who loved and shared your content in the past, maybe you can give them a ping and tell them about the updated version you just released?
+You already know who loved and shared your content in the past.
+Maybe you can ping them and tell them about the updated version you just released?
 Making promotion a lot easier.